do-know/Crypt-LE/README.md

 ### CLIENT

 With `le.pl` you should be able to quickly get your SSL certificates issued.
 Run it without parameters to see how it is used.
 The client supports 'http' and 'dns' challenges out of the box.

+> **Important:** By default all your actions are run against the test server, which behaves exactly as the live one, but produces certificates **not** trusted by the browsers.
+Once you have tested the process and want to get an actual **trusted** certificate, always append **`--live`** parameter to the command line.

 *_Usage example:_*